-In 2021, we sourced 67% of raw material used in production from other landholders.
-The remaining 33% of logs and residuals that entered our mills were from our owned and managed timberlands.
+In 2022, we sourced 41% of raw material used in production from our owned and managed timberlands.
+The remaining 59% of logs and residuals that entered our mills were sourced from local landowners.

 (F1.2) Indicate the percentage of your organization's revenue that was dependent on your disclosed forest risk commodity(ies) in the reporting year.